Please Note: This major is no longer available to new students after December 10, 2022. To explore options please contact Patricia Helsel.

 Graduates will engage the arts and entertainment industry with relevant professional skills.
 They will:

-- understand basic structures and organization in the theatre and electronic media industries.
+- understand basic structures and organization in the entertainment industry.

 - demonstrate professional skills in industry-specific areas of study.